Our office will contact you 24 hours before your appointment to confirm your scheduled arrival time and provide prep instructions.

 During the exam, you will hear a loud, knocking noise as the machine takes the images.
 We provide earplugs, and some facilities can play music through earphones to make this experience more relaxing.

-Through the entire test, a certified technologist is nearby if you need assistance or have questions.
+Through the entire test, a registered technologist is nearby if you need assistance or have questions.

 Once the exam is complete, a radiologist will review the study and dictate a report.
 This report will be sent to the doctor who ordered your study.